zave52/rock-paper-scissors-classification/README.md

 # Rock-Paper-Scissors Classification

-A web application that classifies images as rock, paper, or scissors using a machine learning model.
+A web application that classifies images of hand gestures as rock, paper, or scissors using a machine learning model.

 ## Building model